| |

 Jo-Ann Lapointe :: Nanaimo,

-B.C., former RE/MAX realtor
+BC., former RE/MAX realtor

 |